cpuyyp/CRA_network/joey visualization pipelines/README.md

 2. extracting CRA and Commissioner emails in stages (for Yijia)
 3. build adjacency matrix and calculate centrality 4&5&6. centrality & density evaluation over time plot, concentric network with 4 color notation, interactive plots with altair

+# RUNNING THE PIPELINE

+Step 1:
+ python ....